jekyll/jekyll-import/docs/_importers/wordpressdotcom.md

 ### Further WordPress migration alternatives

-While the above method works, it does not import much of the metadata that is usually stored in WordPress posts and pages.
-If you need to export things like pages, tags, custom fields, image attachments and so on, the following resources might be useful to you:
+While the above method works, it doesn't import absolutely every piece of metadata.
+If you need to import custom fields from your pages and posts, the following resources might be useful to you:

 - [Exitwp](https://github.com/thomasf/exitwp) is a configurable tool written in Python for migrating one or more WordPress blogs into Jekyll (Markdown) format